THE POWER OF RESEARCH, INNOVATION & SOCIAL ENTERPRISING

 The potential of social enterprising in Sub-Sahara African countries

 Traditional actors have not been able to close the delivery gap to the poor (Navarette Moreno and Agapitova, 2017).
 Public and non-public providers face large challenges in improving service levels and uptake.
 As a result, the public sector struggles to meet service demand in low-income communities in terms of delivery and quality.
-Non-Governmental Organizations (NGOs) try to fill these gaps, but can only reach as far as grant funding and sponsorships allow, which limits scale of services.
-The formal business sector provides many services, but often prioritizes delivery to high- and middle-income populations (Navarette Moreno and Agapitova, 2017).
-Reaching low-income populations is difficult and often unattractive, given difficult-to-access markets, lack of existing infrastructures, high risks, and low profit margins.
-As a result, low-income populations often rely on informal providers or simply lack service options.
+Non-Governmental Organizations (NGOs) try to fill these gaps, but can only reach as far as grant funding and sponsorships allow, which limits the scale of services.
+The formal business sector provides many services but often prioritizes delivery to high- and middle-income populations (Navarette Moreno and Agapitova, 2017).
+Reaching low-income population is difficult and often unattractive, given difficult-to-access markets, lack of existing infrastructures, high risks, and low-profit margins.
+As a result, low-income population often rely on informal providers or, simply, lack service options.

 Therefore, a key question of development programmes, research and policy is how best to identify and remove these obstacles.
-SEs often fall between traditionally recognised public and private organisations and the public sector often does not play a catalytic role, in terms of taking steps to help develop or partner with the SE sector (Navarette Moreno and Agapitova, 2017).
-Looking toward 2030, achieving the SDGs for the poorest populations will be costly and cannot be done solely by the public sector—SEs can be a partner in achieving the SDGs.
+SEs often fall between traditionally recognized public and private organizations, and the public sector often does not play a catalytic role, in terms of taking steps to help develop or partner with the SE sector (Navarette Moreno and Agapitova, 2017).
+Looking toward 2030, achieving the SDGs for the poorest populations will be costly and cannot be done solely by the public sector—SEs can be partners in achieving the SDGs.
 Development practitioners will need innovative solutions and supportive environments that will allow these SE innovations to scale and accelerate results.